nashville-software-school/server-side-python-curriculum/book-2-database/chapters/RARE.md

 Once you have an idea of how many tickets your group can complete this sprint let your Product Manager know.

-# Setup
+# MVP

-## Project Directories
+## Back End (Server) Setup and Instructions

-You'll be working in two separate repos for the project.
-One for the client and one for the server.
-One person will create the repos on Github.
+One person create the repo on Github.
 Then, everyone will do the following:

 1. Create a directory that will hold both github repos.
 For example, `~/workspace/python/rare`.
 2. `cd` to that directory.